TomJozz/the-wrong-re-turn/README.md

 # [The wrong re-turn](https://hyperskill.org/learn/daily/53135)
 Hyperskill Fright Night Coding Challenge Day 1

-### blah blah blah ...
+It was a perfectly miserable autumn day: rain, gray skies, and ... blah blah blah ...
-So you walked.
-Mud, fog, regret.
 At last, a gate appeared.
-Behind it, a mansion hunched in the dark, like an artefact of an era long gone, its windows faintly glowing.
-Maybe you could ask for a phone call, tell your uncle what happened, surely he could pick you up.
+Behind it, a mansion hunched in the dark, ... blah blah blah.

 ### The only problem is the gate.
 How do you open it?
 There is a panel with 10 digits and a brief instruction: